Best supplementary credit cards

 Supplementary credit cards are like the sidekick to the superhero primary credit cards.
 They offer a convenient way to share one's credit card benefits with others, like family members or friends, without them having to apply for their own card.

-Comparing supplementary credit cards
+Comparing of 5 supplementary credit cards

 HSBC Advance Credit Card